GeorgeBatch/dependency-mil/README.md

 - Bag Aggregators: `AbmilBagClassifier`, `DsmilBagClassifier` from [source.feature_aggregation.combined_model](./source/feature_aggregation/combined_model.py)
 - Class Connectors: `BahdanauSelfAttention`, `TransformerSelfAttention` from [source.feature_aggregation.class_connectors](./source/feature_aggregation/class_connectors.py)
 - Classifier Heads: `LinearClassifier`, `DSConvClassifier`, `CommunicatingConvClassifier` from [source.feature_aggregation.classifier_heads](./source/feature_aggregation/classifier_heads.py)

+### Loss Function

+The custom loss function in [source.losses](./source/losses.py) computes a weighted loss across a list of input logits.
+Depending on the setting, it uses either binary cross entropy with logits (multiplying the loss elementwise with a provided weight tensor) or standard cross entropy (which requires all weights to be positive).
+For each valid input (i.e. non-None), the loss is summed and then normalized by the product of the number of valid inputs and the total sum of weights.

+The same loss function is used for both the instance-level (when patch labels are available) and bag-level (on slide labels) losses in the Dependency-MIL model.

+The classifier heads that use this loss (e.g. `LinearClassifier`, `DSConvClassifier`, and `CommunicatingConvClassifier`) are defined in [source.feature_aggregation.classifier_heads](./source/feature_aggregation/classifier_heads.py).

 ## Acknowledgements